dhis2/dhis2-docs-implementation/content/tracker_implementation/introduction.md

 Many countries and programs are making use of increased network availability and the widespread presence of mobile devices and other hardware to push information systems closer to the level where primary data are generated.
 Individual-level data adds granularity and nuance to datasets captured in routine information systems, providing opportunities for ad hoc analysis, shifting indicators over time, and improving data quality.
 Beyond its usefulness for reporting and analysis, individual-level data can also be used to eliminate reporting redundancies, empower lower level staff with better decision-making tools, and place the client at the center of the information system.
 In short, individual-level data is the smallest data unit, and as such can be repurposed in many ways to satisfy the various competing needs in national information systems.

-The purpose of this guide is to help determine if Tracker is the right fit for a potential use case and provide practical guidance for planning successful implementations.
-The use of Tracker at scale introduces additional factors that should be planned for beyond what may already be in place for an existing aggregate DHIS2 instance.
-The opportunities and potential benefits from information systems increase as a system goes from aggregate data → tracked anonymous data → data from identifiable individuals → real-time patient data at the point of care.
-Those planning for a Tracker implementation should recognize that the challenges increase along with the benefits.

-This implementation guide will provide recommendations to help you:

--  determine if Tracker will address your needs
--  evaluate the readiness of your setting for the introduction of individual-level data collection
--  understand how implementing Tracker differs from DHIS2 aggregate
--  address concerns specific to individual-level data systems, including privacy and security
--  review lessons learned and best practices derived from real-world use cases
--  plan for the introduction of your Tracker program(s) at the desired scale
--  set in place the infrastructure that will maintain a Tracker program over time

-The guide is broken into two basic sections:

-- **Is My Project Ready For Tracker?** describes five important contextual factors that should be well understood for your setting before proceeding with planning a Tracker implementation

-    - Institutional buy-in and support
-    - Funding
-    - Legislation and policies
-    - Capacity and competency
-    - Infrastructure

-- **Building your Tracker Program(s)** provides specific guidance and recommendations for nine different aspects of a Tracker implementation

-    - Determining scale
-    - Design and configuration process
-    - Determining your M&E framework
-    - Real-time vs. secondary data entry
-    - Mobile vs web
-    - Building supporting HR infrastructure
-    - Hosting
-    - Training and rollout
-    - Relating Tracker to your aggregate system

-Links of specific planning tools are provided throughout the document, and in the appendix.

 ## What can Tracker be used for?

 As with the rest of the DHIS2 platform, Tracker has a generic data model that allows it to be configured by the user for many different purposes.
 At its most basic, Tracker allows the user to define a particular kind of thing (person, commodity, lab sample, catchment area, etc.) that they want to follow over time (a tracked entity), define the data that they want to collect about this entity (attributes, data elements), place the data elements in a specific order with accompanying conditions or logic (program stages, program rules), and determine the analytics that should be produced (program indicators, event reports, data visualizations, etc.)